 30: Camera Mounts: $ Least Expensive

 If you don’t have a social media sharable video of your adventures on track, did it even really happen?
 Everyone is showing up with GoPros to get video of their track-day.
 There are many different places and ways to mount a video camera, perhaps a cheap kit can give another option.
 I personally gave some very exciting video from a camera almost at ground level under my front bumper and one mounted rearward on my back bumper.
 Name brand stuff can be very expensive, but I’ve had good luck with cheap knockoff mounts.
+After ~10 years of tracking I haven’t had any issues.

 29: Hubs: $-$$$ Relatively cheap

 Hubs on a Miata are a general wear item.
 The stickier and wider your tire the quicker they go.
-They’ll often get some play after a single Spec Miata rain race.
+They’ll occasionally get some play after a single Spec Miata rain race.
 Most Miata racers have a couple in the track box and a couple more in the garage.
 Whether you have a Miata, or some other car… find that item(s) that fail wear out quickly and ask for one or a few.
 Dillon of EJ2 Track Rat will remind me that Honda people better have a pile of rebuilt OEM axles and distributors.

 28: One Tire: $$$$ Big Budget Gift